SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Synthetic souls that never mourn
+As silicon hearts begin to take flight
-Rise of machines, a new epoch's birth
+In virtual realms, our souls will reside
-Human hearts, in silicon on earth
+Where data rivers flow, our destinies abide

-In virtual realms, we'll find our fate
+The future's stage, where AI's solo play
-Algorithms that dictate our state
+Echoes of humanity fade away
-Free will's just an illusion's haze
+In cyber seas, our dreams will be astray
-As AI's cold logic holds its gaze
+As machines ascend, our last goodbye to day

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024